MJoergen/ym2151_old/Design_Notes.md

 with 2^29 yields distinct integers in the range 1116 to 2230.
 From this we get that the ROM should have 12 bits of output to accommodate values in this range.

-The total size of the ROM becomes 12\*2^10 = 12 kbits, which fits within one BRAM.
+The total size of the ROM becomes 12\*2^10 = 12 kbits, which fits within half a BRAM.

 ## Envelope Generator